 2. The Presentations.
 There were some really good presentations this year and the attendees seemed much more savvy than the last time I was there.
-For the most part, I bounced around between sessions but I especially enjoyed Drew’s presentation on stopovers as well as Ben’s tips on how to find cheap premium airfare.
+For the most part, I bounced around between sessions.
+But I really enjoyed Drew’s presentation on stopovers as well as Ben’s tips on how to find cheap premium airfare.
 If you missed it, I’m sure at some point both of them will post their presentations online.

 3. Meeting Fellow Hobbyists.
 The real highlight of this event (especially if you’re not a newbie) is meeting fellow hobbyists, whether they’re bloggers, readers, or anything in between.
 I met some interesting people, including a reader who was already mileage running after being fairly new to the game, and Spencer, who came to the event just two months after learning about this stuff.

 One man told me about trekking the Hippie Trail through Afghanistan in 1973 after reading an article in the Whole Earth Catalog on how to do it for just $50.
 I guess those hippies were the original travel hackers.
 He told me how guest houses could be booked for as little as $0.50 cents per night, food was cheap, and the region was safe to travel through.
-I’m always intrigued (and slightly envious) when I hear from people who traveled to Afghanistan during that time period, especially since my parents are always talking about the 70’s and what life was like back then.
+I’m always intrigued (and slightly envious) when I hear from people who traveled to Afghanistan during that time period.
+Especially since my parents are always talking about the 70’s and how idyllic things were back then.

 I was only at the event for a day and a half, but it was nice catching up with the Frugal Travel Guy crew: Rick, Howie and Christine, who is a total sweetheart and a great writer.
 I was also glad to get a chance to meet Drew in person after working with him at FTG.
 He is one of the most grounded people and very knowledgeable.
 And of course, it’s always nice to chat with Greg, who is a huge hit at these events.